The Sound of Philadelphia in Four Takes

 Teen Idols

-Bobby Rydell scored 34 Top 100 hits (“Volare,” Wildwood Days”) during the course of his career.
+Bobby Rydell scored 34 Top 100 hits (“Volare,” Wildwood Days”) during his career.
 You might remember that Rydell starred along with Ann-Margaret in the film version of Bye Bye Birdie.
-He is the youngest performer to ever headline the Copacabana nightclub in New York City.
+He is the youngest performer ever to headline the Copacabana nightclub in New York City.

 Meanwhile, Philadelphia’s Chancellor Records signed teen idols Frankie Avalon and Fabian (Forte).
 Avalon, he of the Bikini Beach films with Annette Funicello, charted 31 singles during the years 1958-62, including the 1959 #1 hit, “Venus.”
 Fabian had a too-brief recording career because of conflicts with his management.
 But his acting career in several hit films (North to Alaska, The Longest Day) spanned three decades.